AriFordsham/GHCWiki/commentary/compiler/backends/llvm/issues.md

 This page list some of the issues and problems with the current implementation of the LLVM back-end.
 Hopefully they will slowly be resolved.

-## LLVM Changes

-The biggest problem is that LLVM doesn't provide all the features we need.
-The two issues below, 'Register Pinning' and 'TNTC' are the primary examples of this.
-While there is a patch for LLVM to partially correct fix this, this is a problem in itself as we now must include in GHC our own version of LLVM.
-Eventually we need to either get the changes we need included in LLVM or improve LLVM so that the features we require could be included dynamically.

 ## Register Pinning